-Sixth Form students are expected to attend school each day and should be in school at least 10 minutes before Tutor Time that starts at 8.40am.
-Students should arrive at school no later than 8.30am each day and must arrive at their Tutor Time by 8.40am
+Sixth Form students are expected to attend school each day and should be in school at least 10 minutes before.
+Tutor Time that starts at 8.30am.
+Students should arrive at school no later than 8.20am each day and must arrive at their Tutor Time by 8.25am

-Monday:Tutor Time at 8.40, 8.30 arrivalTuesday:Tutor Time at 8.40, 8.30 arrivalWednesday:Tutor Time at 8.40, 8.30 arrivalThursday:Tutor Time at 8.40, 8.30 arrivalFriday:Tutor Time at 8.40, 8.30 arrival
+Monday:Tutor Time at 8.30, 8.20 arrivalTuesday:Tutor Time at 8.30, 8.20 arrivalWednesday:Tutor Time at 8.30, 8.20 arrivalThursday:Tutor Time at 8.30, 8.20 arrivalFriday:Tutor Time at 8.30, 8.20 arrival

 Sixth Form timetables vary a great deal, however all students are required to attend fully, in line with instructions from 6th Form Team.
-Students will have subject lessons, private study, study skills, enrichment, and leisure.
+Students will have subject lessons, private study, study skills, academic enrichment and enrichment.
 It is the students' responsibility to understand the timetable and ensure attendance at all required sessions.

-Students are not to leave school site at lunchtime or break time.
+Students are not to leave school site at break time.